astorisab/SocialWhitelistBlacklist/README.md

 [TO DO] - wildcard for allowing connections to video service

-[TO DO] - limit on allowing connections to video service
+[TO DO] - limit on allowing connections to video service To allow video streaming the following conditions should be followed:

+1. An ask policy should be used for googlevideo.com
+2. For each video streamed, the googlevideo.com domain should have one endpoint open *ad might make a bit different
+3. When the video is finished being watched the video endpoint should be blocked *could lead to a lag in video service if left open.
+Not tested fully.
+4. Upon clicking or hover over a new video of interest a corrisponding video should have a video stream link under an ask policy
+5. Allow the link for the video of interest and repeat the steps above

 The following link was used to access linkedin: https://www.youtube.com